Financial Review and Planning Checklist

 - Do you want to become debt-free?

-- Increase your emergency fund to one year of expenses?
+- Want to increase your emergency fund to one year of expenses?

 Will this be the year you purchase a new vehicle, buy a home, update your kitchen, or get braces for your teen?